-A great place to start building a sophisticated learning analytics solution is by prioritizing data emerging at the intersection of learning metrics and organizational objectives.
+A great place to start building a sophisticated learning analytics solution is by prioritizing data emerging at the intersection of training metrics and organizational objectives.
 This is the rubber-meets-the-road moment for L&D teams that want to reach true data-driven decision making.

 Let's identify blockers to finding and assessing this data, reveal which attributes are critical to learning analytics, and understand how to use this data once we’ve captured it.